marceloarbore/clojure-datomic-adb-23ai-vector-search/README.md

 ## What this demo is

-This microservice receives a question about food and returns the 5 most-likely foods from the database (based on similarity search from Oracle Autonomous 23ai).
+This microservice receives a question about food and returns the 5 most-likely foods from the datomic db (based on similarity search from Oracle Autonomous 23ai).

 Example question: "Gostaria de sugestões de comidas baianas"